These light, flaky and easy-to-make classic buttermilk scones are perfect with jam, lemon curd or just eaten plain with butter.

 The scones I especially loved so the moment we got back home my mission started.
 I’ve tried many different recipes and while they were all okay, this one is the best.

-First of all, they’re easy to make – no electric mixer required.
-Second, they’re quick to bake – 12 minutes in the oven and you’re done.
-Third – they’re a great way to use up that extra buttermilk sitting in the fridge (and there’s ALWAYS extra buttermilk sitting in the fridge).
+Speaking of buttermilk – they’re a great way to use up that extra buttermilk sitting in the fridge (and there’s always extra buttermilk sitting in the fridge).

 This batch makes 16 small scones (about the size of a standard dinner roll) so whatever we don’t finish, we freeze (just put in a Ziploc bag and straight into the freezer).
 No need to thaw when you want to have one either.